 And so, how do you, as a business, instill this same loyalty in your customers?
-In this guide, we will walk you through how you can use customer-centric growth marketing to attract customers and keep them returning for more.
+In this guide, we will walk you through how to use customer-centric growth marketing to attract customers and keep them coming back for more.

 What is Customer Centric Growth Marketing?